gsheppar/Prisma-Access-Remote-Networks-Bulk/README.md

  - ./remote-networks.py

+ This script does not commit the changes.
+That must be done from the portal.

 ### Caveats and known issues:
  - This is a PREVIEW release, hiccups to be expected.
 Please file issues on Github for any problems.
  - This does not support ECMP